About Air Valves

-Compressed air leaking from an unloader valve may actually be a symptom of a leaking compressor tank check valve.
-This is another page that a lot of folks are looking for.
+also, compressed air leaking from an unloader valve may actually be a symptom of a leaking compressor tank check valve (information page on this site).
+This link will be useful if that is the information you are looking for.

 The first -2- in an air valve is designated as a 2/2, refers to the number of ports that valve has.
 The second -2- refers to the number of positions that valve will have.

 In the picture above, the second of the two air ports is hidden.
-It is directly opposite the port pictured.
+It is directly opposite the port shown.

 I know that this is an NC valve, since I took the photo.
 You normally cannot tell by just looking at an air valve whether it is an NC or NO configured valve.